 While quality content will keep your readers or viewers coming back for more, don’t underestimate the importance of engaging, relevant photos.
-Avoid canned animated shots; instead, if possible, use ones you’ve taken yourself.
-If your pictures wind up with cut-off heads or weird lighting, use a photo-sharing website.
+Avoid canned animated shorts; instead, if possible, use the ones you’ve taken yourself.
+If your pictures wind up with cutoff heads or weird lighting, use a photo-sharing website.

 This can get tricky, so pay attention.
 Just because a photo appears on the Internet, that doesn’t mean you have permission to use it on your blog.
 Don’t despair, however; there are terrific resources available.

-Photosharing websites such as Flickr offer users a wide variety of photos that you can post to your site without worrying about securing permission.
-Google Images contains many unrestricted photos, too – just make sure you check the permissions before you download to your webpage.
+Photo sharing websites such as Flickr offer users a wide variety of photos that you can post to your site without worrying about securing permission.
+Google Images contain many unrestricted photos, too – just make sure you check the permissions before you download to your webpage.

 Getting Professional Help